nodejs/admin/us-export-control.md

 * the TSC director representative, and
 * the Foundation executive director.

-As part of the notification emails we must list a primary and secondary contact.
+As part of the notification emails, we must list a primary and secondary contact.
 The primary contact will be the Foundation executive director and the secondary the TSC director representative.
 These two individuals were selected as they are representatives of the Foundation either as